blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 </div>

 The problem of finding the shortest paths can be generalized to graphs containing negative cycles.
-The Bellman-Ford algorithm accomplishes this by adding the source vertex to a queue and entering a loop where a vertex is dequeued and relaxed, and any vertex affected by that relaxation gets enqueue.
+The Bellman-Ford algorithm accomplishes this by adding the source vertex to a queue and entering a loop where a vertex is dequeued and relaxed, and any vertex affected by that relaxation gets enqueued.

 A **negative cycle** is a directed cycle with net negative weight.
 No shortest path between $s$ and $v$ can consist of a vertex that lies within a negative cycle, or the weight of the path can be made arbitrarily low and a _shortest_ path would "never" be achieved.